coderefinery/manuals/lesson-design.md

 - Matching problem: two sets of Q/A, match them.

-### Learning taxonomies

-When stuck trying to think of exercise types, think through these
+Thinking through the learning taxonomies also helps to come up with diverse types of exercises:

 - Bloom's taxonomy: hierarchical skill levels
   - Remembering